0xMgwan/EazeFi/README.md

 Our SEP implementations work in conjunction with our Soroban smart contracts:

-- The SEP-24 API interacts with the Remittance Contract for processing cross-border transfers
+- The SEP-24 API interacts with the Remittance Contract (ID: CDRZTAFZ5U2CJ3ICR23U2RT46I5FVPKEG3ZSA233RHISFH4QKUK2RL3A) for processing cross-border transfers
-- The Token Wrapper Contract handles the tokenized assets that users deposit and withdraw
+- The Token Wrapper Contract (ID: CDXEBQDKPLAAVMEYT7KSDYARPPFG4TPE5ALPYRYH4WEK2HC5QP76BUAO) handles the tokenized assets that users deposit and withdraw
-- The Family Pool Contract enables collaborative remittances that can be funded through SEP-24 deposits
+- The Family Pool Contract (ID: CAA7DKVW5IO7OSPJ6ZJLMRUJRJ3PKMVXVT7I2AVGEEXPDGOUHZSP2ADN) enables collaborative remittances that can be funded through SEP-24 deposits

 For more information about Stellar Ecosystem Proposals, visit the [Stellar GitHub repository](https://github.com/stellar/stellar-protocol/tree/master/ecosystem).